michaeljhanley/flight-delay-analysis/README.md

 ## Data Cleaning Methodology
 The data cleaning phase involved:
 1. Standardization of timestamp formats across all departure records
-2. Validation of flight codes against Alaska Airlines' route network
+2. Validation of flight codes
-3. Handling of missing delay values through documented procedures
+3. Handling of missing delay values
-4. Integration with airport metadata for route validation
+4. More to be documented

 ## Tools & Technologies
 - Python
   - Pandas for data manipulation
   - NumPy for numerical operations
   -   Jupyter Notebooks for process documentation
+  - Matplotlib/Seaborn for upcoming visualizations
 - R for analysis
-- Matplotlib/Seaborn for upcoming visualizations
 - Affinity Designer for infographic design

 ## Getting Started